 Full process (please read it, there’s important stuff here):

-- Once we have a confirmed pregnancy, we open up the placement application.
-We review the application and if you are approved you are then eligible to reserve a kitten.
+- Once we have a confirmed pregnancy, we begin accepting kitten placement applications.
+We review the applications and if you are approved you are then eligible to reserve a kitten.
+We often receive many more applications than we have kittens, so depending on your willingness to wait we can hold your reservation for a future litter.

 - When the kittens are eight weeks old, they get their first vaccinations and their immune systems have matured to the point where they are able to meet people.
 This is when when we invite you to come meet them and pick your kitten.
 This is also when you leave your second payment (and at this point the initial payment and this deposit are non-refundable).
 People often have a hard time deciding, or they have a particular look or gender in mind, but more often than not, “the kitten picks you.”